-Get to know and enjoy the Latin culture through the best symphonic music of the region
+Get to know the Latin culture through the best symphonic music of the region!

 About Fiesta Latina

-Fiesta Latinais a full symphonic concert designed as an entertaining educational program, which promotes the most outstanding Latin composers.
-Unfortunately, this music is not often included in usual concert programing.
-Our mission is to make audiences and artistic institutions aware of this world class repertoire.
+Fiesta Latina is an entertaining full symphonic concert designed as an educational program.
+It features the most outstanding Latin composers including all genres in classical and popular music.
+Our mission is to make audiences and artistic institutions aware of this world class repertoire, helping them include these brilliant works in current programmings.

 Duration of the program: Approximately 1 hour and 15 minutes, plus intermission.

-Live interactive explanations for each of the pieces, instruments and their place in Latin American culture as a whole, is included.
-If screen is available, images and videos of the places and its people are available.
-Orchestra choreographed dance finishes the concert in our special Encores.
+Fiesta Latina includes live interactive explanations for each of the works, composers, percussion instruments and rhythms, commenting about their places in Latin American culture.
+If a screen is available, images and videos of the places and its people, are available.

-Audiences are invited to stand up, dance and clap!!!
+Audiences are invited to sing, clap, stand up and dance !!!

 A. Márquez – Conga del Fuego Nuevo(7 min)